 - Confirm that you have presented a completion seminar

-- If your thesis contains publications, upload completed Declaration of thesis with publication and Co-author authorisation forms
+- If your thesis contains publications, upload a completed Declaration for publication incorporated in a thesis form.

-- Select the type of public access to your final thesis in the University's digital repository, Minerva Acces
+- Select the type of public access to your final thesis in the University's digital repository, Minerva Access

 - Certify that your thesis conforms with relevant policies and procedures, including Graduate Research Training Policy, Preparation of Graduate Research Theses Rules and Management of Research Data and Records Policy

-- Upload your thesis as a single file (please ensure there are no commas in the file name)
+- Upload your thesis as a single file (please ensure there are no commas and hashtags in the file name)

-After you have submitted your thesis, notifications will be sent to your principal supervisor, Head of Department and Chair of Examiners to confirm that the thesis is ready for examination.
-Once your thesis is sent to your principal supervisor for endorsement an updated thesis will only be accepted in exceptional circumstances.
+After you have submitted your thesis, notifications will be sent to your principal supervisor and Chair of Examiners to confirm that the thesis is ready for examination.

 Celebrating your submission

-We know that submitting your thesis is a big achievement and we'd love to celebrate this with you.
+We know that submitting your thesis is a big achievement and we'd love to celebrate this with you at Stop1.

 Once your thesis is under examination, if you require further time to submit revisions or your final thesis, please submit the appropriate form below to the Graduate Research Examinations Office by email.